django-functest/django-functest/docs/installation.rst

 Dependencies
 ============

+Python 3.7 and later is supported.
+Django 2.0 and later is supported.

 Python dependencies are automatically installed, including the Python ``selenium`` package.
 However, due the nature of Selenium, if you are writing Selenium tests (i.e. if you are not simply using the WebTest wrapper),